FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/_index.md

 ******Checking the state of a monitored file******

-For each monitored file, Transfer CFT{{< TransferCFT/componentshortname  >}} tracks the file size and the date of its last modification.
-These two pieces of information constitute the ****state**** of the file.
+For each monitored file, {{< TransferCFT/axwayvariablesComponentShortName  >}} tracks the file size and the date of its last modification.
+These two pieces of information constitute the <span class="bold_in_para">****state**** </span>of the file.
 If the state does not change within a certain delay in seconds, the file is considered to be available to submit for transfer.
 A delay of zero seconds indicates that the files are immediately ready for submission.

 ******Folder monitoring directories******